pathgenevocam/readthedocs/docs/source/index.rst

 .. note::

-   This project is under active development.
+   This documentation is under active development.

 Contents
 --------